apache/httpd-site/content/ABOUT_APACHE.md

 individuals, is a tremendously good thing.

-Furthermore, the Apache Software Foundation is an organic entity; those who benefit from this software by using it, often contribute back to it by providing feature enhancements, bug fixes, and support for others in public lists.
+Furthermore, the Apache Software Foundation is an organic entity; those who benefit from this software by using it often contribute back to it by providing feature enhancements, bug fixes, and support for others in public lists.
 The effort expended by any particular individual is usually fairly light, but the resulting product is made very strong.
 These